NiklasRosenstein/docker-remote/docs/tutorial_01.md

-# Tutorial 1: A simple web app
+# Tutorial 1: A simple Python web app

 In this tutorial, we will show the process of creating a simple Python web application and composing with `docker-remote compose`.
 Make sure that you